EchterTimo/fastapi-demo/README.md

 # flask-demo
-A simple flask app to test on a Raspberry Pi
+A simple fastapi app to test on a Raspberry Pi